 AL JARDINE RELEASES DEBUT SOLO ALBUM ON VINYL

-Limited edition vinyl album to be released for first time on Record Store Day Black Friday: Nov 23, 2018
+Limited edition vinyl album released for first time on Record Store Day Black Friday: Nov 23, 2018

-Big Sur, CA: The legendary Al Jardine, guitarist, vocalist and songwriter, best known for being one of the founding members of The Beach Boys, is releasing his debut studio album A Postcard from California, on vinyl for the first time.
-Mastered impeccably by Joe Reagoso at Friday Music, the album will be released in 180 gram audiophile translucent blue vinyl with a gatefold cover on Record Store Day Black Friday November 23, 2018.
-Limited to 1,000 copies, each album will also contain a limited-edition postcard signed by Al and be available at participating Record Store Day Black Friday record stores only.
+Big Sur, CA: The legendary Al Jardine, guitarist, vocalist and songwriter, best known for being one of the founding members of The Beach Boys, just released his debut studio album A Postcard from California, on vinyl for the first time.
+Mastered impeccably by Joe Reagoso at Friday Music, the album was released in 180 gram audiophile translucent blue vinyl with a gatefold cover on Record Store Day Black Friday November 23, 2018.
+Limited to 1,000 copies, each album also contained a limited-edition postcard signed by Al and was available at participating Record Store Day Black Friday record stores only.